simulieren/simonhalimonov.com/README.md

 # simonhalimonov.com

 This is a personal site and blog.
 Built on GatsbyJS, TS and a headless WordPress CMS.
-I open source this project, so everyone can see how to build a fast, aesthetic and technically optimised site.
+I open source this project, so everyone can see how to build a fast, aesthetic, multilingual, editor-friendly and technically optimised site.

 ## Setup